 Current yield: 8.76%

 Pembina Pipeline Corp.
 (PBA)

-Pembina is a “midstream” energy company that operates pipelines, storage facilities and other transportation infrastructure that mainly serve the fracking segment of the North American oil and gas industry.
-Right now, PBA boasts pipeline capacity of 3.1 million barrels of oil, ground storage of 11 million barrels and rail terminalling capacity of roughly 145 thousand barrels of oil equivalent.
-As if that weren’t substantial enough, the firm also has 21 million barrels of “cavern” storage where natural gas is kept underground.
-Though technically a foreign entity as it is headquartered in Calgary, Canada, this is a familiar energy business that can provide steady and generous dividends to U.S. investors.
+Pembina is a midstream energy company that operates pipelines, storage facilities and other transportation infrastructure that mainly serve the fracking segment of the North American oil and gas industry.
+Pembina boasts pipeline capacity of 3.1 million barrels of oil, ground storage of 11 million barrels and rail terminaling capacity of roughly 145,000 barrels of oil equivalent.
+As demand for energy continues to rise amid the economic recovery and prices for oil and gas remain firm, PBA is in the right place at the right time.
+And while dividends can fluctuate from month to month, the annualized yield is enough to make most income investors sit up and take notice.

 — AGNC Investment Corp.
 (AGNC)